-Notes for 3D Gaussian Splatting renderer
+Rendering in 3D Gaussian Splatting

 This blogpost is a web version of my notes for my “WebGPU 3D Gaussian Splatting” renderer.
 I’ve focused only on the forward path, especially what to do after we already have the covariance matrix.
 There are 2 main approaches here: